husarion/erc2025/RULES.md

 ## Test Drives

 Test Drives are the events happening every couple of weeks during the Competition.
 They are used to familiarize the Teams with the environment, the robots, and the Tasks.
 Test Drives are scored.
-Test Drives are also an opportunity to ask questions and provide feedback to the Organizers.
+Test Drives are also an opportunity to ask questions and provide feedback to the Operator.

-During the tests Organizers will be learning too.
-In case of major issues impacting a limited number of Teams - Organizers may either reschedule the Test Drive, provide an extra session for the affected Teams or compensate the Team with some points for a given Test.
-In case of major issues impacting all Teams - Organizers may reschedule the Test Drive for all Teams.
+During the tests the Operator will be learning too.
+In case of major issues impacting a limited number of Teams - Operator may either reschedule the Test Drive, provide an extra session for the affected Teams or compensate the Team with some points for a given Test.
+In case of major issues impacting all Teams - Operator may reschedule the Test Drive for all Teams.

 ### Connectivity Test

 This Test Drive is focused on the connectivity between the Teams and the infrastructure.
 The main goal is to ensure that all Teams are able to connect to the infrastructure and that the Internet connection between the Team and the infrastructure is sufficient.
 The Teams are expected to connect to the infrastructure and perform basic operations.
 The Teams are expected to provide feedback on the connectivity and the infrastructure during the Task.
 There will be no ground infrastructure (specifically - neither the Marsyard nor any AR tags, etc.) available during the Connectivity Test - only the robots and the Husarnet connectivity, so do not expect to run any sophisticated workloads during the Connectivity Test.
-If you want to test other sensors at your own discretion - please contact the Organisers first - we may provide you with some extra time or resources - but most likely you'll be moved to the end of the queue.
+If you want to test other sensors at your own discretion - please contact the Operator first - we may provide you with some extra time or resources - but most likely you'll be moved to the end of the queue.

 | Subtask                                                         | Maximum points |
 | --------------------------------------------------------------- | -------------- |